Ratna Deepam

 Ratna Deepam is a 1953 Indian film directed by Debaki Bose.
 The film stars Abhi Bhattacharya and Anupama.
 It was shot simultaneously in Tamil and Bengali languages.
 The Bengali version was titled Ratnadeep.
 The Tamil version was released on 11 September 1953.

 Plot

 A son from a rich family has been missing for a long time.
-A man intrudes into the family feigning as their lost son.
+A man comes to the family feigning to be their lost son.
 He enjoys life with the wealth in the family.
 However, when the wife approaches him with trust and affection his conscience demands a hearing.
 Even though he is an imposter he does not want to take advantage of the wife's innocence.
 Finally, his conscience wins.

 Cast

 List adapted from the database of Film News Anandan.